 Hire a professional development partner

 Attracting the right talent is another determining factor in your time-to-market.
-Coordinated, disciplined, and well-oiled collaboration is usually the legacy of experienced teams.
-Therefore, make sure your project is in the hands of experts.
+Coordinated, disciplined, and well-oiled collaboration is usually the hallmark of experienced teams — so make sure your project is in the hands of experts.

 In-house hiring, however, can slow down your development process due to long recruitment and onboarding processes.
 And with the rising talent shortage, your positions may not be filled at all.
 As an alternative, you can farm out the end-to-end development process to a mobile app development company with a larger talent pool and ready-to-go teams.